bjssacademy/advanced-tdd/chapter11/chapter11.md

 When this happens, it's generally through using some anti-patterns.

-Here are ten common problems that will tropedo your TDD.
+Here are ten common problems that will Torpedo your TDD.

 ## 1 Fragile tests